jdlph/Path4GMNS/README.md

       2. bike
       3. walk

 In order to perform multimodal accessibility evaluation, the corresponding modes (i.e., agent types) must be presented in [settings.yml](https://github.com/jdlph/Path4GMNS/blob/master/tests/settings.yml).
-It will be parsed by [pyyaml](https://pypi.org/project/PyYAML/) (5.1 or higher) to the Python engine at run-time.
+It will be parsed by [pyyaml](https://pypi.org/project/PyYAML/) (5.1 or higher) to the Python engine at run-time. **Note that demand.csv is not necessary for accessibility evaluation**.

 ```yaml
 agents: